Perfectly Simple Cinco de Mayo Recipe: The Rangpur Lime Margarita

 The note included claimed it would be great on pancakes, in whipped cream and drizzled on cheese plates — which it was, but it’s also made its way over to my bar and into my new favorite cocktail — the Rangpur Lime Margarita.
 Here the syrup takes the place of a sour mix, and the typical Triple Sec.
 The syrup is just that — syrup — so it’s obviously sweet but it also has this delightful tang of the Rangpur limes.
 Simply shaken with a good silver tequila, a squirt of lime if you like and topped with a soda water float for some spritz, this cocktail captures all the best parts of a Margarita without being overly sweet or sour.
 It’s light, refreshing and perfect for Cinco de Mayo or any other happy hour of the year.

-2 ounces Silver Tequila (I like Avion but any made of 100% pure agave will do.)
+Silver Tequila (I like Avion but any made of 100% pure agave will do.)

-1 to 2 bar spoons (or teaspoons) Rangpur Lime Syrup
+bar spoons (or teaspoons) Rangpur Lime Syrup

 Splash of club soda